Separation of congruence intervals and implications: Separating congruences

+(2) The isomorphism part of the lemma is straightforward, while the separation part can be proved in a way similar to item (1). \end{proof}

-In what follows when proving results about separation we will always assume that we deal with a relation --- a subdirect product --- and that the prime intervals in question are from congruence lattices of different factors of the subdirect product.
-If this is not the case, one can duplicate the factor containing the prime intervals and apply Lemma~\ref{lem:separation-separation}.
+In what follows when proving results about separation we will always assume that we deal with a relation --- a subdirect product --- and that the prime intervals in question are from congruence lattices of projections of the subdirect product that do not overlap.
+If this is not the case, one can duplicate some of the factors and apply Lemma~\ref{lem:separation-separation}(2).

-Let $\rel$ be a subdirect product of $\zA_1\tm\dots\tm\zA_n$, $I\sse[n]$, and let $f$ be a polynomial of $\pr_I\rel$, that is, there are a term operation $g$ of $\rel$ and $\vc\ba k\in\pr_I\rel$ such that $f(\vc x\ell)=g(\vc x\ell,\vc\ba k)$.
+Let $\rel$ be a subdirect product of $\zA_1\zd\zA_n$, $I\sse[n]$, and let $f$ be a polynomial of $\pr_I\rel$, that is, there are a term operation $g$ of $\rel$ and $\vc\ba k\in\pr_I\rel$ such that $f(\vc x\ell)=g(\vc x\ell,\vc\ba k)$.
 The tuples $\ba_i$ can be extended to tuples $\ba'_i\in\rel$.
 Then the polynomial of $\rel$ given by $f(\vc x\ell)=g(\vc x\ell,\vc{\ba'}k)$ is said to be an \emph{extension} of $f$ to a polynomial of $\rel$.